rabbitmq/rabbitmq-website/docs/lazy-queues.md

 Classic queue mirroring will be removed in a future version of RabbitMQ.
 Classic queues will remain a supported non-replicated queue type.

- - **The recommendation is:** If you are using **RabbitMQ 3.11** and earlier versions, either upgrade to **RabbitMQ 3.12** now and switch to quorum queues if possible (refer to [Migrate your RabbitMQ Mirrored Classic Queues to Quorum Queues](./migrate-mcq-to-qq.md) if you want to do this) or turn on `lazy` queue mode for classic queues to avoid running into memory issues.

-[Quorum queues](./quorum-queues) are the alternative to classic queues.
-Quorum Queues are a more modern queue type that offers high availability via replication and focuses on data safety.
-From RabbitMQ 3.10 onwwards, quorum queues [support message TTL](https://blog.rabbitmq.com/posts/2022/05/rabbitmq-3.10-release-overview/) and provide [higher throughput and more stable latency](https://blog.rabbitmq.com/posts/2022/05/rabbitmq-3.10-performance-improvements/) compared to mirrored classic queues.
+[Quorum queues](./quorum-queues) is the only replicated queue type as of RabbitMQ 4.0.

-[Streams](./streams) are another messaging data structure available as of [RabbitMQ 3.9](/release-information), and is also replicated.
+[Streams](./streams) are another replicated messaging data structure.

 ## A Deeper Dive into Lazy Queues {#overview}